mBuergi86/Semester/README.md

 ```

 ## Contributing

 Contributions are welcome!
 Please fork the repository, create a new branch, and submit a pull request with your changes.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public v3 License.
 See the `LICENSE` file for more details.

 Feel free to adjust any sections or add more specific details as needed.